Share This Listing

 PRICE REDUCED — Normal Neighborhood Gateway | ±9.71 Acres | 2082 & 2090 E Main St, Ashland OR

-This offering presents a rare opportunity to acquire ±9.71 acres of prime, plan-aligned land at the eastern gateway of Ashland's adopted 93-acre Normal Neighborhood District — the City's designated area for sustainable, walkable, mixed-use growth.
-The assemblage includes three contiguous parcels with excellent visibility and direct East Main frontage, located approximately one mile from Southern Oregon University and downtown Ashland.
-The property lies just outside city limits yet within the Urban Growth Boundary, contiguous with both existing city limits and nearby municipal services — creating a clear and well-established pathway for Type III annexation, subject to City process and approvals.
+Now offered at $2,900,000.
+A rare opportunity to acquire ±9.71 acres of prime, plan-aligned land at the eastern gateway of Ashland's adopted 93-acre Normal Neighborhood District — the City's designated area for sustainable, walkable, mixed-use growth.
+The assemblage of three contiguous tax lots (addressed as 2082 & 2090 E Main St) offers excellent visibility and direct East Main frontage, approximately one mile from Southern Oregon University and downtown Ashland.
+It lies within the Urban Growth Boundary and is contiguous to existing City limits — the only parcel in the Plan area with stand-alone annexation-readiness in the chain of contiguity to City services, creating a defined pathway for Type III annexation (subject to City process and approvals).
+The property also carries the only commercial overlay frontage (NN-1-3.5-C) in the entire 93-acre district.
+Pricing is supported by a six-comparable land adjustment grid of UGB-adjacent and East Main corridor sales together with structural attributes unique to this parcel, and reflects the buyer's pre-entitlement, as-is position.

 A Plan-Conformant, De-Risked Entitlement Pathway